 Spots occasionally become available within a month or two of the start date of a sold-out session.
 Your chances depend on how many cancellations there are for a given session and how many other athletes are on the waiting list at the time spots become available.

 Yes.
-If you sign up for another course and spots become available in the course for which you are on a waiting list, you can switch into the sold-out session at no additional expense.
+If you sign up for another course and spots become available in the course for which you’re on a wait list, you can switch into the sold-out session at no additional expense.